vksoniya/fakenewsdetectionframework/README.md

 ```

-The following should be the expected outputs:
+The following should be the expected terminal outputs:

 <pre>Current Device ID is:0
 Class Weights: [1.02800445 0.97348086]